With Roots Above and Branches Below

-With Roots Above and Branches Below is the third studio album by American metalcore band The Devil Wears Prada.
+With Roots Above and Branches Below is the third studio album by American metalcore band the Devil Wears Prada.
 The album was released on May 5, 2009, through Ferret Music.
 It charted at No. 11 on the Billboard 200, selling 31,000 in its first week.

+With Roots Above and Branches Below is now considered a landmark in the metalcore genre.
+Alternative Press Magazine conferred the title of "the epitome of 2009 metalcore" on the album.

+Style

+Revolver assessed that the music on With Roots Above and Branches Below is "way fucking heavier" than the music on Plagues.

 Background and recording

 The Devil Wears Prada began writing for With Roots Above And Branches Below after attending 2008's Warped Tour.
 They started performing "I Hate Buffering" for live audiences for the remainder of the tours they were on that year.
 They began production and recording of the album during early 2009, while so, vocalist Mike Hranica stated "We're really excited for this album.
 It's definitely going to be darker, heavier, and more epic.
 Expect a much heavier, more metal record."
 Drummer Daniel Williams stated that the new album would be "wilder and crazier" with songs that would features new elements such as choruses, and James Baney stated that the album would be more mechanical, but that it would still contain their same distinct style.